Sam-Mucyo/web102_prework/README.md

-# WEB102 Prework - *MyGameFund*
+# WEB102 Prework - *GameFunds*

 Submitted by: **Sam Mucyo**

-**MyGameFund** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**GameFunds** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **4** hours spent in total